espurrr/QtronicsCMS/README.md

 # Qtronics CMS

 The CMS is for an online based electronic gadget selling company.
 In order to make a hassle-free experience for the tech enthusiasts when buying the gadgets, the CMS offers the following functionalities.

+This project was done for SCS2208 - Rapid Application Development

 The Joomla extensions I used to achieve those are as below.

 | Functionality | Joomla Extension |